-MTS dataset MTS variable Original source Source NSI Original variables Comments All Reporting port Maritime transport dataset - under the Maritime transport declaration - an e- Port of arrival or departure All Direction - document is sent by maritime administration offices to the Statistical maritime administration departure A1/A2/ B1/C1/D1/E1 Port of loading/unloading Maritime transport declaration. an e- Office in Szczecin, on a monthly basis Port of loading or unloading Ship representatives choose 5 characters code from the e-list of ports according to Directive 2009/42/EC.
-A1/A2/ B1/C1/D1/E1 Relation document, filled in by ship representatives (captains or their agents) and sent to harbor master's offices i.e. maritime administration offices Derivative of port of loading or unloading A1/ B1/E1 Type of cargo (one character) Type of cargo (one character) Ship representatives choose 2 characters from the e-list of cargo according to Annex II (Directive 2009/42/EC), which is decoded to 1-digit level to prepare data sets for Eurostat.
-A2/C1 Type of cargo (two characters) Type of cargo (two characters) Ship representatives choose 2 characters from the e-list of cargo according to Annex II (Directive 2009/42/EC).
+MTS dataset MTS variable Original source Source NSI Original Comments variables All Reporting port Maritime transport dataset Port of - under the Maritime arrival or transport declaration - an e- departure All Direction document is sent by Arrival and maritime administration offices to the Statistical departure 0.1 / 0.0 / Doub of Londbow (violendbow Maritime Office in Szczecin, on a indicator China and a stationard and Endougation A1/A2/ B1/C1/D1/E1 Port of loading/unloading transport monthly basis Port of loading or Ship representatives choose 5 characters code from the e-list of ports according to BI/CI/DI/EI declaration, an e- monthly basis unloading Directive 2009/42/EC.
+A1/A2/ Relation document, filled in Derivative of Directive 2009/42/LC.
+B1/C1/D1/E1 Relation by ship port of DITOITET representatives loading or (captains or their unloading A1/ B1/E1 Type of cargo (one character) agents) and sent Type of Ship representatives choose 2 characters , to harbor master's cargo (one from the e-list of cargo according to Annex II offices i.e. character) (Directive 2009/42/EC), which is decoded to maritime 1-digit level to prepare data sets for Eurostat.
+A2/C1 Type of cargo (two characters) administration Type of Ship representatives choose 2 characters offices cargo (two from the e-list of cargo according to Annex II characters) (Directive 2009/42/EC).
 B1 Commodity Commodity Ship representatives choose commodity from the e-list according to NST 2007.
-D1/E1 Nationality of registration of vessel Nationality of registration of vessel Ship representatives choose nationality of registration of vessels from e-list according to Annex V (Directive 2009/42/EC).
+D1/E1 Nationality of registration of vessel Nationality Ship representatives choose nationality of of registration of vessels from e-list according to registration Annex V (Directive 2009/42/EC). of vessel